greyhamwoohoo/funcy-containers/README.md

 Every time you save code changes, the function will automatically restart within the container.

 ## Workflow: VsCode Remote-Containers (Recommended Workflow)
+This requires you to install the VsCode Extension 'azuretools.vscode-docker' on the host first.
+All future steps are within VsCode.

 To start working in the container, from VsCode:

 1. Press Ctrl+Shift+P to bring up the palette
-2. Select Open Folder...
+2. Select Dev Containers: Open Folder In Container...
 3. Select the root of this repository.

 You are now developing 'in' the container.
+If this is the first time running, you will be prompted by VsCode to 'Show Logs' - this will show the progress of containers being fetched and started.

-Open up the Terminal (bash) to get a shell directly in the container.
+Then: Open up the Terminal (bash) to get a shell directly in the container.

 This provides an experience similar to developing on the host - except that all runtimes, debuggers and tools are running in containers.